moodyloo/atombubble/README.md

 ![bubbles_1](/img/connectors.png)

 ### Saving current Session
-The Bubbles can be saved by clicking "Save Bubble Project" in Tree section on the right.
+The Bubbles can be saved by clicking "Save Bubble Project" in Tree section on the right, this will create a "bubblesave.json" file inside the current directory.
+When Atom is reopened, the file will load automatically when the package is toggled.